alire-project/deepend/README.txt

   For Ada 95 and Ada 2005, a similar effect can be obtained by using the Allocate calls from the Subpool_Allocators nested package.
-  However, these generics only allow allocating non-controlled objects of definite types to a particular subpool, whereas in Ada 2012, indefinite types and controlled types, and other types needing finalization such as protected types may also be allocated to a subpool.
+  However, these generics only allow allocating non-controlled objects of non-limited types to a particular subpool, whereas in Ada 2012, limited types and controlled types, and other types needing finalization such as protected types may also be allocated to any subpool.
 Only task types or types that have tasks cannot be allocated to a subpool in Ada 2012.

   In addition, for Ada 95, Ada 2005, and Ada 2012, the "new" keyword may be used with all the subpool packages without specifying a subpool, which results in an object being allocated to the default subpool for the storage pool.
+  Note: Using the "new" syntax allows one to allocate objects of limited types to the default subpool of the pool for Ada 95, and Ada 2005, as otherwise the Allocate generics would not allow this.
+In Ada 2012, one can not only allocate objects of limited types to the default subpool, but one also allocate objects of limited types to any subpool, using the Ada 2012 subpool allocator syntax.

   The Dynamic_Pool and Bounded_Dynamic_Pool allow the default subpool to be deallocated.
-Another default subpool can be reinstated by calling the Create_Default_Subpool subprogram.

 4.0 BUILD INSTRUCTIONS
 ======================